Ranjith-D/AdFence/README.md

 ## Coming soon to the Play Store and the App Store

-The application is under construction will be out very soon!
+The application is under development will be out very soon!

 <img src="adfence.png">